-The County's Debt Service Fund is utilized for General Obligation debt service payments.
-General Obligation debt service is paid from the levy of ad valorem taxes upon all the taxable property in the County.
-Debt service for Sales Tax Revenue Bonds is paid by making monthly deposits to a Trustee from Sales Tax revenue received by the County.
-In FY2025, the Fund is proposed to receive revenues from Property Taxes of \$259.6 million and transfers of \$53.1 million, all of which will go toward paying Debt Service.
-As of November 30, 2024, the total outstanding General Obligation debt will be \$1.90 billion and Sales Tax debt will be \$839.0 million.
-The County's General Obligation bond ratings are A1, A+, and AA from Moody's, S&P, and Fitch, all investment grade respectively.
-The Sales Tax bonds are rated AA- by S&P, AAA by Kroll and AA by Fitch.
+The County's Debt Service Fund supports General Obligation debt service payments.
+The Debt Service Fund is financed-and thus General Obligation debt service is paid-from the levy of property taxes.
+Debt service for Sales Tax Revenue Bonds is paid out from Sales Tax revenue received by the County, in monthly deposits to a Trustee.
+Per the FY2025 adopted budget, the Fund will receive revenues from Property Taxes of \$259.6 million and transfers of \$53.1 million, all of which will go toward paying Debt Service.
+As of November 30, 2024, the total outstanding General Obligation debt for FY2025 will be \$1.90 billion, and Sales Tax debt will be \$839.0 million.
+The County's General Obligation bond ratings are A1, A+, and AA from Moody's, S&P, and Fitch, respectively-all investment grade.
+The Sales Tax bonds are rated AA-, AAA, and AA by S&P, Kroll, and Fitch, respectively.